Itinerary

 Day 2: Photographing Delhi Old & New

 India’s thriving capital offers a captivating introduction to the country and its cultures, in vivid counterpoint to the wild places that lie ahead.
-There are two distinct sections of the city, ancient Old Delhi, and New Delhi, founded in 1911 by the British at the height of their empire.
+There are two distinct sections of the city—ancient, bustling Old Delhi, and neatly designed New Delhi, founded in 1911 by the British at the height of their empire.
 A half-day tour, timed to avoid the heat of midday, offers countless photography opportunities as we explore centuries of Old Delhi's complex, multi-layered history.
 A rickshaw ride provides a fitting overview, while a guided walk through the narrow lanes and bustling Chandni Chowk Market offers a close-up encounter with everyday commerce in the old city.

 We tour the architectural treasure of Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
 Completed in 1656 by more than 5,000 laborers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
 We also visit Bangla Sahib, one of the country's most revered Sikh temples.
 The complex is associated with Guru Har Krishan and includes the main temple, a school, a sacred water tank and a large community kitchen that generously prepares over 10,000 free meals each day, known as langar, all cooked by volunteers using donated ingredients from Sikh farmers.
 This evening, join our Expedition Leader for a welcome dinner and orientation to all the photography adventures that lie ahead.

-Day 3: Jaipur—City Tour & Jhalana Leopard Safari
+Day 3: Jaipur—Jhalana Leopard Safari

+Leaving Jaipur, continue by road to Ranthambore National Park.
+On arrival, we check in to luxurious 5-star hotel inspired by the region's colonial past.
+Spend the next five nights surrounded by tranquil gardens, forest and grasslands that are the domain of the Bengal tiger, staying in utmost comfort with excellent proximity to the park.
 Once the hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is one of India's top conservation success stories.
 With tiger numbers steadily on the rise, it offers India’s best opportunity to observe and photograph them in the wild, especially at this dry time of year when vegetation is sparse and tigers more readily visible.
 The park sits between the rugged Aravali and Vindhya hills, a broad swath of jungle scrub bordered by steep, rocky ridges and highland plateaus dotted with lakes.
 More than 300 different plant species grow here, though the environs are largely dry deciduous forest—and that means it's easier to spot tigers and other wildlife, in contrast to places where the understory is lusher.
 This afternoon, we make our first foray into the park.
 Covering 150 square miles, Ranthambore is one of India’s largest nature reserves, and certainly among its most famous, given its reputation for excellent tiger viewing prospects.
 While tigers are always elusive, the odds of seeing them are high in Ranthambore, especially at the time of year we visit.

 Days 5-9: Tiger & Wildlife Photography in Ranthambore National Park